mekatronik-achmadi/md_tutorial/yugioh/Duel_Links.md

 - Not Tier-0 or Tier-1 decks
 - Main deck contain 20 cards
 - Not use any Egyptian God cards
+- Not use Xyz focused archetypes
 - Can search or summon from deck
 - Preferably has backrow removal
 - Preferably has draw power support
 - Preferably can re-use cards in GY
 - One copy card must be in archetype
 - Can be combination of 2 archetypes
-- Not use Ritual or Xyz boss monsters
 - Boss monsters must part of archetype
 - Extra Deck cards may not in archetype
 - Normal, Effect, Ritual, Fusion, Synchro